MihailTanev/StudentMarket/README.md

 Configuration
 -------------

 1) Download Visual Studio 2017
-2) Change the connection string to the server that you have installed on your machine
+2) In the Web.Config file change the DefaultConnection connection string with your SQL Server Connections.
 3) Run the project